-A. Unpaved roadways:
+Unpaved roadways: Α.

-- (1) paving using recycled asphalt, routinely-maintained asphalt millings, asphaltic concrete, concrete, or petroleum products legal for such use: - (2) using dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - (3) using wet suppression; or - (4) using traffic controls, including decreased speed limits with appropriate enforcement; other traffic calming methods, vehicle access restrictions and controls; road closures or barricades; and off-road vehicle access controls and closures.
+- (1) paving using recycled asphalt, asphaltic concrete, or petroleum products legal for such - using dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - using wet suppression; or - using traffic controls, including decreased speed limits with appropriate enforcement; other traffic calming methods, vehicle access restrictions and controls; road closures or barricades; and off-road vehicle access controls and closures.

-B. Paved roadways:
+В. Paved roadways:

-- (1) cleaning up spillage and track out as necessary to prevent pulverized particulates from being entrained into the atmosphere; - (2) using on-site wheel washes; or - (3) performing regularly scheduled vacuum street cleaning or wet sweeping with a sweeper certified by the manufacturer to be efficient at removing particulate matter having an aerodynamic diameter of less than 10 microns (i.e. $PM{10}$ ).
+- cleaning up spillage and track out as necessary to prevent pulverized particulates from being entrained into the atmosphere: - (2) using paved or gravel entry/exit aprons with devices, such as steel grates, capable of knocking mud and bulk material off vehicle tires; - using on-site wheel washes; or - (4)(3) performing regularly scheduled vacuum street cleaning or wet sweeping with a sweeper certified by the manufacturer to be efficient at removing particulate matter having an aerodynamic diameter of less than 10 microns (i.e. PM10).

-C. Trucks hauling bulk materials on public and private roadways:
+Trucks hauling bulk materials on public and private roadways: C.

-- (1) using properly secured tarps or cargo covering that covers the entire surface area of the load; - (2) preventing leakage from the truck bed, sideboards, tailgate, or bottom dump gate; - (3) using wet suppression to increase moisture content of the bulk materials being hauled; - (4) using dust suppressants applied in amounts, frequency and rates recommended by the manufacturer; or - (5) maintaining a minimum of six inches of freeboard from the rim of the truck bed; freeboard means the vertical distance from the highest portion of the load abutting the bed and the lowest part of the top rim of the truck bed.
+- using properly secured tarps or cargo covering that covers the entire surface area of the load; - (2) preventing leakage from the truck bed, sideboards, tailgate, or bottom dump gate; - using wet suppression to increase moisture content of the bulk materials being hauled; (3) - using dust suppressants applied in amounts, frequency and rates recommended by the (4) manufacturer: or - maintaining a minimum of six inches of freeboard from the rim of the truck bed.
+Freeboard means the vertical distance from the highest portion of the load abutting the bed and the lowest part of the top rim of the truck bed.

-D. Active operations in construction areas and other surface disturbances:
+Active operations in construction areas and other [land] surface disturbances: D.